CourtneyMarsh/CourtneyMarsh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## You can find me in the weeds of Javascript 🤪
+## Deep into that darkness peering, long I stood there wondering, fearing, doubting, dreaming dreams no mortal ever dared to dream before 🐦‍⬛

-### About Me 🥳
+### About Me 🤓

-I like turtles.
+Passionate about devloping easier, more effective ways to enhance the human experience.

 ### Knowledge 🧠

-Currently studying ReactJs and looking forward to learning other frameworks.
+Currently studying Python and ReactJs.
+Continuing to study backend software development languages, frameworks, and packages.

-### Currently working on? 👷‍♂️

-Creating various projects using ReactJs.
+### Working on ✨

+Developing APIs using Flash framework and practicing with Firbase and Postgres DBs.

+### Achievement Goal 👩🏻‍💻

+To become a full-time backend Python developer within an enterprise work setting.